Lisa P. Jackson: EPA administrator

 On December 15, 2008, then President-elect Barack Obama officially designated Jackson as the nominee for Administrator of the Environmental Protection Agency.
 She was confirmed by voice vote in the U.S. Senate on January 22, 2009.
-Jackson is the first African American to serve as EPA Administrator, along with being the fourth woman and second New Jerseyan to hold the position.
-Her Deputy Administrator was Bob Perciasepe, and additionally she has three associate, twelve assistant, and ten regional administrators overseeing some 17,000 agency employees.
+Jackson is the first African American to serve as EPA administrator, along with being the fourth woman and second New Jerseyan to hold the position.
+Her deputy administrator was Bob Perciasepe, and additionally she had three associate, twelve assistant, and ten regional administrators overseeing some 17,000 agency employees.

-By the EPA's own statements, Administrator Jackson has pledged to focus on core issues of protecting air and water quality, preventing exposure to toxic contamination in U.S. communities, and reducing greenhouse gases.
-She has pledged that all of the agency's efforts will follow the best science, adhere to the rule of law, and be implemented with unparalleled transparency.
-By the same statements, she has made it a priority to focus on vulnerable groups – including children, the elderly, and low-income communities – that are particularly susceptible to environmental and health threats.
-She has promised that all stakeholders will be heard in the decision-making process.
+By the EPA's own statements, Administrator Jackson pledged to focus on core issues of protecting air and water quality, preventing exposure to toxic contamination in U.S. communities, and reducing greenhouse gases.
+She pledged that all of the agency's efforts would follow the best science, adhere to the rule of law, and be implemented with unparalleled transparency.
+By the same statements, she made it a priority to focus on vulnerable groups – including children, the elderly, and low-income communities – that are particularly susceptible to environmental and health threats.
+She promised that all stakeholders will be heard in the decision-making process.

-She has become the first EPA administrator to focus on reforming the Toxic Substances Control Act of 1976, which regulates the introduction of new or already existing chemicals.
+She became the first EPA administrator to focus on reforming the Toxic Substances Control Act of 1976, which regulates the introduction of new or already existing chemicals.
 Indeed, she has called this the issue "closest to my heart ...
 The law and the structure of the law in no way is modern enough or has enough teeth."

 On December 8, 2009, Jackson said in a written statement that the finding, which declares carbon dioxide and five other greenhouse gases a threat to public health, marks the start of a U.S. campaign to tackle greenhouse gas emissions.